 Land Use Referrals

-The land use referral data show that over two-thirds of the land disturbed in 2018 consisted of residential development; this is up from the past two years.
+The land use referral data show that nearly three-quarters of the land disturbed in 2019 consisted of residential development; this is similar to 2018 and up from the past years.

 Land Use Reviews

 * Other includes Open Spaces, Parks, Recreation Centers, Highways, Roadways, Bridges, and Utilities.

 * All acreages shown are those of the parcel, lot, or tract, are approximate, and do not represent the specific area of disturbance with in the parcel, lot, or tract.
 They are taken from referral submittal documents.
 Some referral submittals contain large tracts of land that may develop over a multi-year period.

 ** Other includes, Open Space, Parks, Recreation Centers, Highways, Roadways, Bridges, and Utilities.